 The PTM enables you execute the Test Case configuration of a previously saved Profile with the use of a simple command string.
 In this mode of Test Case execution, you will trigger this process from outside the PTM UI test environment, which could also potentially be from a remote location.

-The application that enables you to do this is known as PtmCli.exe.
-This file resides in the following directory path on the Driver computer:
+The application that enables you to do this is known as PTMCli.exe.
+The PTMCli.exe is in PTMCli.zip that can be download from GitHub . then extract this zip package to C: \PTMCli

-C:\Program Files\Protocol Test Manager\bin\PtmCli.exe

 To execute the Test Cases of a Profile by using a command string, perform the procedure that follows: